awslabs/resource-discovery-for-azure/README.md

 The script uses concurrency to execute commands in parallel, especially when gathering metrics.
 By default, the concurrency limit is set to 6.
 To change this, use the `-ConcurrencyLimit` option.

 2. If you are in Azure CloudShell please ensure you select PowerShell , you're already authenticated.
-In PowerShell Desktop, you will be redirected to the Azure sign-in page.
+3. In PowerShell Desktop, you will be redirected to the Azure sign-in page.
+> You might get more than one authentication request due to different collector processes running in parallel, so make sure that you successfully complete it.
-3. Change directory to the location where repository was cloned
+4. Change directory to the location where repository was cloned
 ```powershell
 cd resource-discovery-for-azure
 ```
-4. Use the following command to run the script
+5. Use the following command to run the script

 ```powershell
 ./ResourceInventory.ps1 -ConcurrencyLimit 8